MEDIA & PUBLICATION

 How it Works (Mechanism of Action)：

-AMD is a condition that damages the retina, the light-sensitive part of the eye responsible for central vision.
-The inside layer of the retina is made of photoreceptors (rods and cones) that react to light and send signals to the brain.
-Immediately behind the layer of rods and cones is a supportive layer of retinal pigment epithelium (RPE) cells.
+In order to see, light must pass through the eye and hit the light sensitive area at the back of the eye called the retina.
+Dry AMD and Stargardt occur when the center of retina, known as the macula, is damaged.
+The macula is made up of several layers of cells that work together to allow us to see clearly.
+The inside layer of the macula is made of photoreceptors (rods and cones) that react to light and send signals to the brain.
+Immediately behind the photoreceptors is a supportive layer of retinal pigment epithelium (RPE) cells.
 In addition to providing photoreceptors with structural support, RPE cells also supply them with nutrients and remove waste.
-It is believed that AMD is caused by the abnormal buildup of a yellow pigment, called lipofuscin, on the RPE cells.
-As lipofuscin accumulates, it disrupts the rod and cones cells, causing them to die.
+It is believed that macular degeneration in AMD and Stargardt is caused by the abnormal buildup of A2E, a type of toxic by-products of the eye’s visual cycle, below RPE cells.
+Accumulation of A2E disrupts RPE cells, and subsequently causes rod and cone cells to die.
 Vision loss progresses with the death of photoreceptors.
+As RBP4 is the primary bloodstream transporter of retinol to the RPE, by modulating the amount of retinol entering the visual cycle, LBS-008 reduces the formation of A2E associated with macular degeneration and maintains the health of retinal tissues.